AmritMurali/SpotifyToMP3/README.md

 Out of the 67 songs I tried, 5 songs were mislabeled.
 I suggest doing 20 songs at a time.

 # SearchToMP3 instructions
-Skip the spotify steps, but add the GOOGLE_KEY.
+Skip the spotify steps, but add the GOOGLE_KEY and MUSIC_PATH.
 Just type the name of the audio you want and type 0 when you're done.
 ```
 python searchToMP3.py
 ```

 # UrlToMP3 instructions
-You don't need a .env file and you can skip the spotify and google steps.
+You just need a .env file for MUSIC_PATH and you can skip the spotify and google steps.
 Just paste the url of the audio you want and type 0 when you're done.
 ```
 python urlToMP3.py
 ```